Heart of Stone (Bucks Fizz song): Cher version

 "Heart of Stone" served as the fourth North American and third European single release from American singer and actress Cher's 19th studio album, Heart of Stone (1989).
 The music video shows Cher in a dark room with old clips of herself projected onto screens in the background.
 It was shot in the first week of 1990.
 It entered the top 20 in the United States and barely missed the top 40 in the UK.
+In reaching the top 20 in the United States, Cher was the first female artist to land a Billboard Hot 100 hit in four decades or more.